tomdionysus/foaas/README.md

 Will return content of the form 'Fuck my life. - :from', e.g. /life/Phil will return 'Fuck my life. - Phil'.

+## /chainsaw/:name/:from

+Will return content of the form 'Fuck me gently with a chainsaw, :name.
+Do I look like Mother Teresa? - :from', e.g. /chainsaw/Chris/Heather will return 'Fuck me gently with a chainsaw, Chris.
+Do I look like Mother Teresa? - Heather

 # Alternative URLs

 - http://foaas.herokuapp.com